-If you follow Instagram golf accounts like we do, then you probably know Brendan from @agolfersjourney.
+If you follow Instagram golf accounts as we do, then you probably know Brendan from @agolfersjourney.
 Gympie is where Brendan grew up and Gympie Golf Course is his home course.
-So, when we decided to include Australia as one of our first stops of our world golf tour, we reached out to Brendan to let him know that we would love to play golf together.
+So, when we decided to include Australia as one of our first stops on our world golf tour, we reached out to Brendan to let him know that we would love to play golf together.
 Sometime after the Presidents Cup was the only timing that we knew.

 Gympie Golf Course, known locally as “Pines” for the pine trees that were planted back in the 1930’s, plays 6080-yards, par 70 from the Blues, and 5596-yards par 72 from the Reds.
-Ian Baker Finch, the 1991 Open Championship winner at Royal Birkdale, apprenticed here from 1976 to 1978.
+Ian Baker-Finch, the 1991 Open Championship winner at Royal Birkdale, apprenticed here from 1976 to 1978.
 We admired all the Open victory photos that are signed and proudly on display in the Clubhouse.

 Golf is Better with your Mates

 Once we crossed the border into beautiful Queensland, we quickly reached out to Brendan to find out when we could join him for a round of golf.
 And after a year and a half, we finally made plans to play together!

 Since it was Super Bowl Monday (yes, Monday- it has a slightly different ring to it doesn’t it!) we woke early so we could get a quick nine holes in and be back to watch the end of the game.